lipalipinski/SongGeek2/README.md

 # SongGeek
 ## A musical quiz based on Spotify API

-Score points by recognizing songs from playlists featured by Spotify.
+Score points by recognising songs from playlists featured by Spotify.
 Add songs to your Spotify Library.

 ## Try it!
 SongGeek is currently in development mode, and maximum user count is restricted by Spotify.
 Contact me at jakub@jlipinski.pl if you would like to log in.
 The app is available at [songgeek.herokuapp.com](https://songgeek.herokuapp.com/).
+You can play without logging in, but your score will not be recorded, and you will not be able to save songs to your Spotify Library.

 ### Technologies:
 - Flask